Contributing

 git clone https://github.com/kaelio/ktx.git cd ktx pnpm install uv sync --all-groups

-pnpm install sets up all TypeScript packages in the workspace.
+pnpm install sets up the TypeScript workspace.

 uv sync --all-groups installs Python dependencies for the semantic layer and